 Blossom Point ARC

-– Received application to modify coordination for 146.8500-
+– Received application to modify coordination for 146.8500- in

-- Sent Notice of Proposed Coordination to
+- Sent Notice of Proposed Coordination to neighboring coordination

 - Sent new coordination.

 – Received application for 2 meter repeater in Washington, D.C.